silnrsi/font-payap-lanna/documentation/source/resources.md

 ## Rendering and application support

 These fonts support both OpenType and Graphite shaping.
-The Graphite shaping should be correct, in the application supports Graphite.
-OpenType shaping might have some issues, but will work for the most part on more applications than applications supporting Graphite.
+The Graphite shaping should be correct if the application supports Graphite.
+OpenType shaping might have some issues, but will work for the most part on more applications than currently support Graphite.

 ## Web fonts